Kolkata Little Magazine Library And Research Center: Foundation

 In 1972, when Dutta (then 21 and a student of Scottish Church College in Kolkata majoring in Bengali) visited the National Library looking for little magazines he found out how they were kept in a condition of utter neglect.
-According to Dutta he was "shown a heap of books tied in bundles, with more dust and worms in them than pages".
+According to Dutta, he was "shown a heap of books tied in bundles, with more dust and worms in them than pages."
 Such poor maintenance of periodicals led Dutta, already a little magazine enthusiast at that time, to decide to establish a library dedicated solely to the purpose of collecting and preserving little magazines and promoting their cause.
-From 27 to 30 September 1972 Dutta held an exhibition at his own residence of 750 little magazines in protest.
+From 27 to 30 September 1972, Dutta held an exhibition at his own residence of 750 little magazines in protest.

-In 1976, when Calcutta Book Fair started, Little Magazines participated in it and Dutta was one of the participants.
+In 1976, when Calcutta Book Fair started, Little Magazine participated in it and Dutta was one of the participants.
 The library was born on 23 June 1978 and was called "Library and Laboratory for Bengali Little Magazines" ("Bangla Samoyikpatra Pathagar O Gobeshona Kendro").
 It was established in the ground floor of Dutta's two storey ancestral home at 18M Tamer lane off College Street book market.
 Even now it consists of only two rooms at there.
-The library became open for public membership on 8 May 1979.It was officially registered in 1996 and then officially renamed "Kolkata Little Magazine Library and Research Center".
+The library became open for public membership on 8 May 1979.
+It was officially registered in 1996 and then officially renamed "Kolkata Little Magazine Library and Research Center".

 Budget

 From the beginning, the library was founded on the efforts of Dutta who faced financial constraints.
 So he made a piggy bank and named it "Three Penny Opera" after Bertolt Brecht's famous play of the same name.
 He also consistently set aside a part of his personal income.
-Currently the library has an annual budget of approx. Rs 15,000.
+Currently, the library has an annual budget of approx. Rs 15,000.